sungsoo/sungsoo.github.io/_posts/2014-03-11-hive-on-tez.md

 Tez also provides what basically is a *map-reduce compact layer* that let’s one run MR jobs on top of the *new execution layer* by implementing Map/Reduce concepts on the new execution framework.

-More information about Tez can be found here:
+More information about Tez can be found here.

 * Tez apache page: [http://incubator.apache.org/projects/tez.html](http://incubator.apache.org/projects/tez.html)
 * Tez design doc: [https://issues.apache.org/jira/browse/TEZ-65](https://issues.apache.org/jira/browse/TEZ-65)
 * Tez presentation: [http://www.youtube.com/watch?v=9ZLLzlsz7h8]()http://www.youtube.com/watch?v=9ZLLzlsz7h8)
 * Tez slides: [http://www.slideshare.net/Hadoop_Summit/murhty-saha-june26255pmroom212](http://www.slideshare.net/Hadoop_Summit/murhty-saha-june26255pmroom212)

 **Hive** uses map-reduce as its execution engine.
 Any query will produce a graph of MR jobs potentially interspersed with some local/client-side work.
 This leads to many inefficiencies in the planning and execution of queries.
-Here are some examples that can be improved by using the more flexible Tez primitives:
+Here are some examples that can be improved by using the more flexible Tez primitives.

 Multiple reduce stages
 ---